semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart.md

 - The tooltip can contain the total value.
 - If several charts have the same timeline under each other, then they can be synchronized – when you hover over one of the charts, the hover is triggered on the other.
 This is quite useful for comparing data.

-> As a rule, we do not put the measurement unit for the values inside the tooltip (it should be clear from the chart name and the axes).
+> As a rule, we don’t put the measurement unit for the values inside the tooltip (it should be clear from the chart name and the axes).
 However, in some complex charts such as scatterplot, a measurement unit can be added to make data reading more easy.

 ### Styles